Users & Security

 Azure AD (Entra ID)

-- In Azure Portal, go to Enterprise Applications
+- Navigate to Entra ID > Enterprise Applications

 - Select your Cronitor application